 We are calling on the Government to raise Local Housing Allowance so that it covers the true cost of rent in all parts of the country.

 We collect evidence, published in the Homelessness Monitor, on the impact of housing benefit reform on homelessness and work with MPs and peers to raise these issues in parliament.
 We are also working in partnership with Zoopla to highlight the growing shortfalls people are facing between housing benefit rates and the actual cost of rents.

 The Shared Accommodation Rate is the lowest level of Housing Benefit for people who rent from private landlords.
 It is intended to cover the cost of a room in a shared property.

 Changes to Housing Benefit rules mean that more people are restricted to this very low rate.
-In 2012 the government increased the upper age limit from 24 to 34.
+In 2012 the Westminster Government increased the upper age limit from 24 to 34.
 This puts pressure on a very limited supply of affordable shared properties.
 As a result, homelessness services across the country are finding it difficult to find suitable housing for people experiencing homelessness who are under 35.

 Our Sharing Solutions programme has funded projects which support people in shared accommodation rented from private landlords.
 We support local authorities and housing associations with practical advice on how they can support shared tenancies.
 Visit our Housing Centre for more information.